Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models: Methodology

 \subsection{Tool Overview}

-In order to conduct our study, we designed a custom online platform that promotes critical engagement with code generated by LLMs, supporting both natural-language prompting and manual code editing in a unified, interactive environment.
-The platform's functionality was informed by current best practices in prompt-based programming tools~\cite{denny2024prompt,padurean2025prompt}.
-It is designed to foster iterative problem-solving and develop students' critical assessment of code, debugging proficiency, and flexibility to choose between natural-language prompting and direct code editing.
-By allowing students to alternate between refining prompts and manually editing generated code, the platform encourages the development of programming skills beyond surface-level code generation.
+To conduct our study, we used the Prompt Programming platform \cite{padurean2025prompt}.
+The publicly available platform supports a chat-based workflow where students can solve programming problems by writing natural-language prompts, manually editing generated code, and running solutions against hidden tests.
+We selected our problems from the platform's existing problem set and analyzed anonymized interaction logs collected through the platform.
+We provide further details about the platform next.

 \looseness-1The platform features a chat-based interface that supports multi-turn dialogue, allowing students to iteratively refine their prompts.
-For each message, we include the entire conversation history when sending it to the LLM, along with a system prompt instructing the model to exclude testing code or a main function.
-We employ GPT-4o mini~\cite{GPT4omini} as the underlying LLM, due to its popularity and cost-effectiveness.
-Students can reset the conversation at any time using the ``Reset'' button and are required to do so upon reaching the $20$-message limit.
-At any point, students can execute generated code using the ``Run code'' button, which evaluates their solution against a set of hidden test cases.
+For each message, the full conversation history is provided to the GenAI along with a system instruction to exclude testing code and main function.
+We employ GPT-4o mini~\cite{GPT4omini} as the assistant model, due to its popularity and cost-effectiveness.
+Students can reset the conversation any time using the ``Reset'' button and are required to do so upon reaching the $20$-message limit.
+Students can execute generated code using the ``Run code'' button, which evaluates it against hidden test cases.
 These features reflect authentic programming workflows and encourage students to reflect on code behavior, reason through errors, and iteratively improve their solutions.